Character Controllers

 2. RootPart should levitate above the ground at the GroundController.GroundOffset value you set in Adding Controllers.
 It should also rotate to align with the ControllerManager.FacingDirection vector.

-Character levitating above ground at GroundOffset, facing in direction of FacingDirection vector
+Character levitating above ground at GroundOffset, facing in direction of FacingDirection vector.

 3. Experiment with different movement and facing directions by changing the MovingDirection and FacingDirection vectors of the ControllerManager during runtime.
 Also experiment with different properties of the GroundController instance such as AccelerationTime, DecelerationTime, and GroundOffset.

-ControllerManager properties for moving and facing direction
+ControllerManager properties for moving and facing direction are highlighted.

 ControllerManager

-GroundController properties for acceleration, deceleration, and ground offset
+GroundController properties for acceleration, deceleration, and ground offset are highlighted.

 GroundController